JohnTong12/Rain-fall-Preddiction/README.md

 ---

 ## 📝 Project Description
-The project aims to predict rainfall in Sydney using machine learning models based on weather-related data collected between 2008 and 2017.
-The dataset encompasses various weather variables such as temperature, humidity, precipitation, pressure, and cloud cover, allowing for the prediction of whether it will rain the following day.
+The goal of this project is to develop a machine learning model that predicts whether it will rain tomorrow based on historical weather data.
+This involves analyzing various meteorological factors such as temperature, humidity, wind speed, and pressure to determine their influence on rainfall.
 ---